robertkhuat/poa/CIP68/Milestone 5/README.md

 ## **9. Link to Final Closeout Video**

-The final video provides a comprehensive overview and demonstration of the project, its features, and achievements.
+The final video provides a comprehensive overview and demonstration of the project, its features, and its achievements.

 **Evidence**:
 - Final Closeout Video: [Closeout Video](Link to Video)